catarina-mtpires/data-science/Fitbit/data overview.md

 - Restoration considers sleeping heart rate and restlessness.

 Sleep score data extracted from Fitbit are in the <i>.csv</i> format and contain:
-- date of the score;
+- Date of the score;
-- overall score;
+- Overall score;
-- duration, sleep quality, and restoration scores;
+- Duration, sleep quality, and restoration scores;
-- deep sleep duration (in minutes, min);
+- Deep sleep duration (in minutes, min);
-- resting heart rate.
+- Resting heart rate.

 ### Snore and Noise Detection

 Sense detect snore and noise during the user's sleep, through the built-in microphone.
 It can measure sound intensity (to determine the baseline noise level), and snoring events (by looking for snore-specific noises).

 Snore and noise detection data extracted from Fitbit are in the <i>.csv</i> format and contain:
-- timestamps with 30 seconds interval;
+- Timestamps with 30 seconds interval;
-- mean, maximum, and minimum noise level measured between timestamps (in decibels A, dBA);
+- Mean, maximum, and minimum noise level measured between timestamps (in decibels A, dBA);
-- number of sound and snoring events between timestamps.
+- Number of sound and snoring events between timestamps.

 ### Breathing Rate

 Sense measures the user's breathing rate while sleeping, that is, the number of breaths taken per minute.
 Breathing rate is typically between 12 and 20 breaths per minute.

 Breathing rate data extracted from Fitbit are in the <i>.csv</i> format and contain:
-- date;
+- Date;
-- breathing rates for the entire sleep, deep sleep, light sleep, and REM sleep (1 value per day).
+- Breathing rates for the entire sleep, deep sleep, light sleep, and REM sleep (1 value per day).

 ### Temperature